1712n/dn-institute/content/attacks/posts/2021-02-13-Alpha-Finance.md

 ## Security Failure Causes

-The Alpha Finance DeFi hack revealed several security failure causes that allowed the attacker to exploit the vulnerabilities in the Alpha Homora v2 contract:

 - **Loophole in Custom Spells:** The Alpha Homora v2 contract allowed the usage of custom spells without strict checks, providing an avenue for the attacker to execute the attack.
 - **Rounding Error Exploitation:** The attacker took advantage of a rounding error in the protocol during repayment, resulting in a manipulated debt and borrow share.